danielpdaniel/plein-air-capstone-project/README.md

 rails db:migrate
 ```
 to run the migrations to set up the database.
 To get the map up and running, you will also need your own API key from the Google Maps API.
-Visit the [Google Maps console](https://console.cloud.google.com/google/maps-apis) and login/verify your account.
-Then navigate to map management to set up your own map and get the API key.
+[This documentation](https://developers.google.com/maps/documentation/javascript/get-api-key) will walk you through getting an API key.
 Once you have the key, create a .env.local file in the app's client directory.
 In the .env.local file, add:

 REACT_APP_PLEIN_AIR_MAP_GOOGLE_MAPS_API_KEY= "your API key"